The many benefits of a propane powered

 You have options when it comes to your delivery method.
-You can schedule propane deliveries according to your business needs, either as a bulk delivery to a tank dispenser on site, or cylinder delivery to secure cages on site.
+You can schedule propane deliveries according to your business needs, either as a bulk delivery to a tank dispenser for on-site refilling, or cylinder delivery to secure cages at your location.

 Diesel tanks add additional complexity with the risk of fuel leaks and refill spills that are costly to clean up.

 Many businesses choose propane-fuelled forklifts because they produce fewer greenhouse gas emissions and have lower carbon content than their diesel-powered counterparts.
 Not only are they more eco-friendly, they’re also ideal for both indoor and outdoor use.
 Diesel forklifts, on the other hand, are much noisier and emit toxic exhaust.
 Operating them indoors requires installing additional hardware on the forklifts to make the exhaust safer or a ventilation system at the site.
 That’s simply not practical for many businesses.

 So, whether you need to operate a forklift inside or outside, a propane model is a smart choice.
 And if you need a machine that can function safely in both types of settings, a propane model is an essential choice.

 A powerful solution for your business